Teething and dental health

 - Institute of Health Visiting – Looking after your children’s teeth

-- NHS Choices – Children’s teeth
+- The NHS website – Children’s teeth

 We would welcome your feedback on the 0-19 Health Visiting and School Nursing pages.
 If you would like to do so, please complete our feedback survey.